Helping You Begin A New Chapter With Confidence

 In Georgia, alimony is designed to be rehabilitative or more permanent.
 A judge may decide that a spouse who raised children and never entered the workforce may need payments to gain an education and job skills.
 In the case of a long-lasting marriage where the spouses are already at retirement age, a judge may decide a spouse deserves payments until death or remarriage.

-Our lawyers can examine your finances and help you determine the best way to proceed.
-While it may be in your interests to negotiate a settlement, it is important to work with experienced attorneys before agreeing to anything.
-We have more than 60 years of combined family law experience that we will put to use for you.
+Our lawyer, Jessica Frost, can examine your finances and help you determine the best way to proceed.
+While it may be in your interests to negotiate a settlement, it is important to work with an experienced attorney before agreeing to anything.
+Ms. Frost has more than 30 years of family law experience that she will put to use for you.

 Contact Marsh & Frost To Learn More

-If you have questions about spousal support payments, wish to modify payments or need to enforce your rights to receive what a judge ordered, contact our Marietta office by calling 678-383-4953 or toll free at 866-920-4494.
-We can answer all of your questions.
+If you have questions about spousal support payments, wish to modify payments or need to enforce your rights to receive what a judge ordered, contact our Marietta office by calling 678-383-4953.
+We can answer all your questions.